 Landslides are one of the most significant natural damaging disasters in hilly environments.
 Chittagong Metropolitan Area (CMA), the second largest city of Bangladesh, is vulnerable to landslide hazard with an increasing trend of frequency and damage.
 Devastating landslides have hit CMA repeatedly in recent years.
-The major recent landslide events were related to extreme rainfall intensities within short period of time.
 Landslide events occurred at a much higher rainfall amount compared to the monthly average.
 Moreover, rapid urbanization, increased population density, improper land-use, cutting of hills, indiscriminate deforestation and agricultural practices are aggravating the landslide vulnerability in CMA.
+Against this backdrop, it is essential to develop an early-warning system for the hilly communities of CMA incorporating local knowledge.